plone/training/theming/theme-package.rst

        </div><!--/row-->
    </replace>

-This will give the the right grid-classes for the content-column depending on one-column-, two-column- or tree-column-layout.
+This will add the right grid-classes to the content columns depending on one-column-, two-column- or tree-column-layout.

 Left and right columns
 **********************

-We already add the column1-container and column2-container in our template.
+We have already added the ``column1-container`` and ``column2-container`` ids  to our template.
-The following rules will take over the left and the right columns and also change the markup of it to be a aside instead of a normal div.
+The following rules will incorporate the left and the right columns from Plone into the theme, and also change their markup to be an ``aside`` instead of a normal ``div``.
 That is the reason to use inline XSL here:

 .. code-block:: xml